 How to Open a Mobile Bar: Starting a Mobile Bar Business Steps

-So many things go into opening a bar.
-Use this free PDF checklist to set your new bar up for success.
+So many things go into opening a mobile bar.
+With this free PDF checklist, you'll set your new business up for success.

-So you want to start a mobile bar.
-You’re the type of person who can chat with customers all day long all over your city while you keep those drinks coming.
-A mobile bar is exactly what you might think – it’s similar to a food truck, but instead of serving food, they serve alcoholic beverages.
-These types of businesses can be great for festivals, weddings, and other events.
+A mobile bar is exactly what it sounds like – it’s similar to a food truck, but instead of serving food, they serve alcoholic beverages.
+These types of businesses are great for festivals, corporate parties, birthdays, weddings, and other events, and they have much lower startup costs than brick-and-mortar bars.

 Bar Business Plan Template